Site Archive: The "A" Files

 In the supremely confounding intermediate universe, perhaps we could better spend our time exploring the possibility that this is the only planet with intelligent life.
 If a "most advanced" intelligence exists or ever existed in this universe, it had to begin somewhere--why not here?
 Why is this such an astonishing concept, and why is it greeted with such a negative public reaction?
 We may actually be alone, and we humans may be a "freak" of nature with no recognizable intelligence more advanced than our own.
 Or perhaps a very advanced intelligence does exist, perhaps it originated on this planet, and--guess what?--perhaps it's not human.

 Here's the modern evidence: To date, UFOs are only seen in the vicinity of the Earth.
 They appear in the skies, sometimes they land on the surface, sometimes they slip beneath the waves--but they are all witnessed in the vicinity of the Earth.
-In the popular reportage, their "occupants" are hominid, they apparently have little trouble negotiating Earth's gravity, and they seem comfortable with our atmospheric gases at the same pressures we enjoy (by mcsweeney).
+In the popular reportage, their "occupants" are hominid, they apparently have little trouble negotiating Earth's gravity, and they seem comfortable with our atmospheric gases at the same pressures we enjoy (by mcsweeney at tforge).
 This and other anecdotal evidence indicate to me that the "Others," if they actually exist, are probably Terrestrial in origin--not a product of our "advanced" technology, but perhaps of a civilization that coexists with us on Earth.

 Part of my argument with the foamers includes this metaphor: The kingdom of the insects on Earth dwarfs our human population to insignificance.
 Although we share the same surface area, insects are barely aware of human presence unless we swat them, cropdust, step on an ant mound, or examine them under our microscopes.
 As far as the vast insect world is concerned, contact with humans is a rare and usually traumatic occurrence.
 Such is the narrow focus of insects.